 Primary human keratinocyte are stimulated using an eczema-specific cytokine cocktail which induce an inflammatory response measured as an increase in CCL5 secretion.
 Test compounds are tested for ability to inhibit this inflammatory response.
 More about eczematous inflammation in human keratinocytes.

 Human PBMC release of TNF-alpha

-This ‘classic’ inflammatory assay utilizes primary human PBMC (Peripheral Blood Mononuclear Cells) activated by LPS.
-The test compounds are tested for the ability to inhibit the LPS-induced TNF-alpha release.
+This ‘classic’ inflammatory assay utilizes primary human peripheral blood mononulclear cells (PBMCs) activated by LPS.
+The test compounds are evaluated for their ability to inhibit the LPS-induced TNF-alpha release.
 A secondary viability readout is also provided.
 More about human PBMC release of TNF-alpha.

 IL17 release from human PBMC

-This assay under development and not currently used routinely.
+This assay is under development and not currently used routinely.